hacomono-lib/json-fusion/README.md

 `json-fusion` is a Node.js library designed to streamline the process of loading, merging, and reflecting directory hierarchies in JSON files.
 With `json-fusion`, you can consolidate information scattered across different JSON files, and reflect your filesystem's structure directly in your data, all with just a few lines of code.

+Moreover, `json-fusion` provides a special handling for `index.json` files.
+The contents of `index.json` files are expanded directly into the parent directory's key, rather than creating a separate index key.
+This allows more intuitive organization of your JSON files.

 ## Features

 - Load all JSON files from a specified directory
 - Merge multiple JSON objects into one
 - Incorporate the directory hierarchy as keys in the resulting JSON object
+- Special handling for `index.json` files, which are expanded directly under the parent directory's key

 ## Installation